-- The number of learners assessed at GCSE is 96%. - Increase the proportion of Post 16 learners assessed at AS and A2 to 10% - A bilingual model will be available for learners attending courses in Coleg Gwent in the seven priority curriculum areas. - The bilingual delivery for each language category in programmes delivered by Coleg Gwent will be:
+- The number of learners assessed at GCSE in Welsh second language is 96%. - The proportion of Post 16 learners assessed at AS and A2 will be at least 10% - A bilingual model will be available for all learners attending courses in Coleg Gwent in the seven priority curriculum areas. - An increase in the number of bilingual Level 3 Early Years practitioners qualified to support the increase in demand in Early Years settings and schools. - The bilingual delivery for each language category in programmes delivered by Coleg Gwent will be as outlined in the table below:

-B3 B2 B1

-3000 500 1000
+B3 B2 B1 3000 500 1000

-'